MooersLab/jupyterlabpymolpysnips/README.md

 The penultimate command is a quick test the environment's python interpreter can load the pymol API.
 Select the kernel named juppymol after starting JuptyerLab.
-You should be a pymol menu in the menu toolbar of the JuptyerLab GUI.
+You should see a pymol menu and pymol+ menu in the menu toolbar of the JuptyerLab GUI.
 This menu leads to a cascade of submenus and the individual snippet files.

+A manuscript about this project is under review.